stackhpc/ansible-role-openhpc/README.md

 ...
 ```

-Firstly `openhpc_nodegroups` maps to these inventory groups and applys any
+Firstly `openhpc_nodegroups` maps to these inventory groups and applies any
 node-level parameters - in this case the `largemem` nodes have 2x cores
 reserved for some reason: